wp-plugins/zedity/readme.txt

 == Installation ==

-As for other plugins, you may have (at least) two options:
+As for other plugins, you may want to go for one of the following options:

 **Option A (from your WordPress Dashboard):**